Mary-KateHannah/data-sharing-for-mrc-sphsu--university-of-glasgow/_episodes/text-lesson_1.md

 > ## `{: .prereq}` Tag
 > This is a `{: .prereq}` tag block.
 > This tag is usually used to tell participants what they need before they can complete a lesson.
-{: .prereq}
+EVERYTHING HERE IS BLUE {: .prereq}

 > ## `{: .callout}` Tag
 > This is a `{: .callout}` tag block.
-EVERYTHING HERE IS BLUE
+EVERYTHING HERE IS YELLOW
 > This tag is usually used to highlight something participants should take note of.
 {: .callout}